 Director, Producer, Cinematographer

-David is a Sundance award winning documentary filmmaker.
+David is an Emmy and Sundance award winning documentary filmmaker whose work is rooted in racial justice and countering Islamophobia.
+He is a 2017 Soros Equality Fellow and a 2017-2019 Pew Fellow.
 In 2013, he was included in Filmmaker Magazine's annual list of "25 New Faces of Independent Film."
 His first film, ADAMA (PBS, 2011), is an hour-long documentary that explores the story of a 16-year-old Muslim girl growing up in Harlem who was arrested by the FBI on suspicion of being a “potential suicide bomber.”
 (T)ERROR, co-directed with Lyric R. Cabral, is his feature-length documentary debut, and marks the first time that filmmakers have had access to an active FBI informant in a domestic counterterrorism investigation.
-(T)ERROR premiered at the 2015 Sundance Film Festival where it won a Special Jury Prize for Break Out First Feature.
+(T)ERROR premiered at the 2015 Sundance Film Festival where it won a Special Jury Prize for Break Out First Feature and went on to win a 2017 Emmy Award for Outstanding Investigative Documentary.
 Along with (T)ERROR co-director Cabral, Sutcliffe was honored by the International Documentary Association with the 2015 Emerging Filmmaker Award.
-In 2014, he was selected as a fellow for the Sundance Institute's Edit and Story Lab, as well as their Creative Producing Lab.
 His work as a filmmaker has been funded by the BBC, the NEA, the Tribeca Film Institute, the Sundance Institute, and the Independent Television Service.

 Nyneve Laura Minnear - Editor